-The designated staff member will provide a recommendation to the student about their te reo Māori proficiency and likelihood of success.
-The decision to proceed or not proceed with the assessment in te reo Māori will be made by the student and communicated to the designated staff member appointed by Kā Waimaero | Office of Treaty Partnership.
+The designated staff member will provide a recommendation to the student about their Māori language proficiency and likelihood of success.
+The decision to proceed or not proceed with the assessment in te reo Māori will be made by the student and communicated to the designated staff member appointed by UC Māori.

-The designated staff member will inform both the Course Coordinator and the Examinations Office (if relevant) after the meeting as to whether or not the student intends to submit their assessment, and if known future assessments, in te reo Māori.
+The designated staff member will inform both the Course Coordinator and Examinations Office (if relevant) after the meeting as to whether or not the student intends to submit their assessment and (if known) future assessments in te reo Māori.